-According to Colmar Brunton research, 42% of Australians are either reducing the meat in their diets or cutting it out completely.
+According to MCEC’s own 2022 report, Australia and Britain have the most vegans – with 42% of Aussies either reducing the meat in their diets or cutting it out completely.
 And researchers at Finder found that one in four Aussies will try a new diet this year, so those numbers could certainly increase.

 Event Food: Menu Planning